Lung Diseases: Symptoms, Function, Classifications, Treatment

 What Are Lung Diseases?

-Lung diseases are comprised of various disorders taking place in the lungs, the organs that assist our breathing.
+Lung diseases are various disorders taking place in the lungs, the organs that assist our breathing.
 They hinder respiration and cause lots of problems.
 Therefore, it is crucial to know more about lung diseases, their causes, symptoms, and remedies for respiratory health.

 Anatomy And Physiology Of The Lungs

 These are paired, spongy, air-filled organs located in the cavity of the thorax on either side.
 The trachea, or the windpipe, conducts the inhaled air down to the lungs through a tubular branch called the bronchi.
 Each of the bronchi further subdivides and forms smaller and smaller branches known as bronchioles that terminate in rather small sacs called alveoli, where the gas exchange takes place.
-The lungs are major organs whose work is indispensable in putting oxygen from the atmosphere into the blood and removing carbon dioxide from the blood into the atmosphere.

 Types Of Lung Diseases

 Two important types of lung diseases are acute and chronic.
-The acute forms of lung diseases generally come up very rapidly and persist only for a short period; on the other hand, chronic lung diseases persist for a long period and usually remain along with the concerned patient throughout his or her life.
+The acute forms of lung diseases generally come up very rapidly and persist only for a short period.
+On the other hand, chronic lung diseases persist for a long period and usually remain along with the concerned patient throughout his or her life.

-• Asthma: It is a chronic inflammatory disease that maturates in the swelling of airways and their narrowing, leading to breathing difficulty, coughing, and wheezing.
+Asthma is a chronic inflammatory disease that maturates in the swelling of airways and their narrowing, leading to breathing difficulty, coughing, and wheezing.

-• Chronic Obstructive Pulmonary Disease (COPD): A group of chronic lung disorders characterized by progressive reduction in airflow, expressed as increasing breathlessness and involving emphysema and chronic bronchitis.
+A group of chronic lung disorders characterized by progressive reduction in airflow, expressed as increasing breathlessness and involving emphysema and chronic bronchitis.

-• Pneumonia: There is an acute infection and inflammation in the airbags of one or both lungs, which are filled with fluid or pus.
+There is an acute infection and inflammation in the airbags of one or both lungs, which are filled with fluid or pus.
 It presents with a cough and production of mucus or pus accompanied by fever, chills, and shortness of breath.

-• Lung Cancer: A type of cancer that begins in the lungs, and normally affects those who smoke.
+A type of cancer that begins in the lungs, and normally affects those who smoke.

-• Pulmonary Fibrosis: irreproachable damage and scarring of lung tissue, leading to difficulty breathing.
+Irreproachable damage and scarring of lung tissue, leading to difficulty breathing.

-• Cystic Fibrosis: A failure in some of the cells producing mucus, sweat, and digestive juices themselves at the gene level that causes bad damage to the lungs and digestive system.
+A failure in some of the cells producing mucus, sweat, and digestive juices themselves at the gene level that causes bad damage to the lungs and digestive system.

-• Acute Respiratory Distress Syndrome (ARDS): A serious life-threatening medical condition wherein the lungs fail to take in sufficient oxygen to satisfy the demand of the vital organs of the body.
+A serious life-threatening medical condition wherein the lungs fail to take in sufficient oxygen to satisfy the demand of the vital organs of the body.

 Causes And Risk Factors